fuzztruction/fuzztruction-net-experiments/README.md

 This repository contains all scripts and configurations needed to re-run the experiments conducted in our paper.
 This repository is embedded as a submodule in the context of [Fuzztruction-Net's main repository](https://github.com/fuzztruction/fuzztruction-net).
 Please read the whole documentation before conducting any experiment.

+If the prebuilt environment is used, you may skip to the [Comparison with State of the Art](#Comparison-with-State-of-the-Art) section below.

 ## Repository Layout
 The folder `comparison-with-state-of-the-art` contains all data needed to rerun the evaluation.